-Once other users participating in the collaboration have uploaded datasets into the engine, you can get started to analyze this data!
+Once other users participating in the collaboration have imported datasets into the engine, you can get started to analyze this data!
 Once you are familiar with the approval flow, this article will help you to actually record and run your analysis.

 1. Validate that you are assigned the role of analyst in the design and authorized environment